History of the Jews in Denmark: Establishment of permanent communities

 Following the costly Thirty Years' War, which created a fiscal crisis for the Danish crown, Frederik III proclaimed absolute monarchy in Denmark.
 To improve trade, the king encouraged Jewish immigration.
 The first Jewish community was founded in the newly established town of Fredericia in 1682, and in 1684 an Ashkenazi community was founded in Copenhagen.

 By 1780, there were approximately 1,600 Jews in Denmark, though all were admitted by special permission granted only on the basis of personal wealth.
 They were subject to social and economic discrimination, and for a brief period in 1782 they were forced to attend Lutheran services.
 But they were not required to live in ghettos and had a significant degree of self-governance.

 Danish West Indies

 Jews began settling in the Danish West Indies in 1655, and by 1796 the first synagogue was inaugurated.
-In its heyday in the mid-19th century, the Jewish community made up half of the white population.
+In its heyday in the mid-19th century, the Jewish community made up half of the non-Black population.
 One of the earliest colonial governors, Gabriel Milan, was a Sephardic Jew.